Welcome

 Monaco’s foreign policy scope expanded with the entry into force of the Friendship and Cooperation Treaty between Monaco and France on 15 February 2006.
 Under this Treaty, Monaco must only “coordinate adequately and regularly” with France on the basic tenets of its international relations.
 Since then, Monaco has been expanding its diplomatic relations with other countries.

 Monaco maintains close relations with the EU.
 Since 2015, the EU has been negotiating with Monaco, San Marino and Andorra on an association agreement.
+In September 2023, however, representatives of the European Commission and Monaco agreed not to pursue the conclusion of the Association Agreement for the time being.
 An agreement between the EU and Monaco entered into force on 1 January 2017, with the aim of establishing an automatic exchange of information in order to improve adherence to tax regulations.
 The euro is the currency used in Monaco.

-In 2022, Germany was Monaco’s second-largest export destination with a volume of 200.4 million euro, ahead of Switzerland and behind Italy.
-Monaco’s imports from Germany were worth 231.6 million euro in 2022, putting Germany in second place behind Italy and ahead of China.
+In 2023, Germany was Monaco’s second-largest export destination with a volume of 200.9 million euro, ahead of Switzerland and behind Italy.
+Monaco’s imports from Germany were worth 227.8 million euro in 2023, putting Germany in third place behind the Italy and UK and ahead of China.
 Monaco’s trade with France does not appear in its foreign trade statistics.

-According to the most recent estimate (December 2022), Monaco’s population totals 39,050.
-Almost a quarter of the population holds Monegasque citizenship, while around three-quarters of its inhabitants come from over 130 different countries, primarily France and Italy.
-Some 2% of the inhabitants are German.
+According to the most recent estimate from December 2022, the population of Monaco is 39,050.
+Almost a quarter of the population holds Monegasque citizenship, while around three quarters of its inhabitants come from over 100 different countries, primarily France and Italy.
+Some two percent of the inhabitants are German.

 Top of page